 - 1 cup passata

 Spices & Seasoning

 - 1/2 tsp ground turmeric

 - 1 tsp of salt or to taste

 Start by roughly chopping your onions.
-Warm up a pressure cooker on medium-high heat, add oil, onions and minced garlic.
+Warm up a pressure cooker on medium-high heat, add oil and chopped onions.
 Cook until onions become translucent.
-Add lentils and water.
-Close your pressure cooker and cook for 35-40 minutes.

-Carefully let the steam out of your pressure cooker according to the manufacturers instructions.
-Remove the lid add another 2 cups of water and stir.
-Add all your spices and seasonings and stir again.
-Lower the heat and let simmer for another 10 minutes.
+Carefully let the steam out of your pressure cooker according to the manufacturers instructions. ***Remove the lid add another 2 cups of water and stir.*** Lower the heat and let simmer for another 10 minutes.